 The UK's recent economic success has certainly been due in part to the country's ability to attract individuals with highly specific competencies, qualities, experience, knowledge, and ideas.
-But even the most skilled of employees need support – and that's where training and development come in.
+But even the most skilled of employees need support – and that's where training

 British organizations that have experienced growth over the last two years are significantly more likely to train workers than are companies for which growth has either been steady or in decline.
 Investing in the continued professional development of employees is beneficial not only for company morale, but also for the corporation's bottom line.
 For that reason, employee training is becoming more of a priority, especially in the UK.